How Long Does Meal Prep Last? Food Storage Times

 - Vacuum-sealed containers extend freshness to 5-7 days by removing up to 95% of oxygen — the primary driver of spoilage

-- Glass containers win for reheating; plastic wins for portability; vacuum containers outperform both for shelf life
+- Glass containers win for reheating; plastic wins for portability; vacuum sealing outperforms both for shelf life

 You spent two hours on Sunday chopping, cooking, and portioning five days of meals.
 By Wednesday, the chicken smells off and the rice tastes stale.
 Sound familiar?

 You're not alone — and you're not doing anything wrong.
-The real problem is oxygen.
-The moment you seal a warm container, trapped air starts breaking down your food from the inside.
+The real question is how long meal prep actually lasts, and the answer depends on the food and the storage method.
 According to the FDA food safety guidelines, cooked food stored at 40°F or below is safe for only 3-4 days.
 That timeline isn't a suggestion — it's a safety boundary.

-But here's the good news: the right storage method can double that window.
-This guide walks you through exactly how long each type of meal prep lasts, which containers actually work, and how vacuum storage changes the equation entirely.
+This guide gives you exact storage times for every common meal prep food, then shows how to make prepped meals last longer.
 It's all part of our complete meal prep guide for busy home cooks, where we cover the full system from planning to plating.

-How Long Does Meal Prep Food Last?
-(FDA Guidelines)
+How Long Does Meal Prep Last in the Fridge?

-Cooked meal prep food stays safe for 3-4 days when refrigerated at or below 40°F, according to the FDA.
-Vacuum-sealed meal prep extends that window to 5-7 days by eliminating up to 95% of oxygen — the primary catalyst for bacterial growth and oxidation.
-Frozen meal prep remains safe for 3-6 months, though quality peaks in the first 30 days.
+Cooked meal prep lasts 3-4 days in the fridge when stored at or below 40°F, according to the FDA.
+Vacuum-sealed meal prep lasts 5-7 days because removing up to 95% of oxygen slows bacterial growth and oxidation.
+Exact times vary by food — hard-boiled eggs keep 7 days, while roasted vegetables hold 3-5 days.

 Here's a quick reference chart for the most common meal prep foods: